 Q: What qualifies a Delaware Corporation as a ‘Large Corporate Filer’?

-Effective for the tax year beginning on January 1st, 2017, Title 8 Section 503 includes provisions for large corporate filers.
-The legislation provides that in each calendar year, the Secretary of State shall compile a list of corporations that had:
+Title 8 Section 503 of the Delaware Code includes provisions for large corporate filers.
+This section provides that in each calendar year, the Secretary of State shall compile a list of corporations that had:

 - Class or series of stock listed on a national securities exchange and reported in financial statements.